-The physical therapy program technical standards describe what students need to be able to do, with or without accommodations, to complete the physical therapy program.
+The physical therapy program technical standards describe what students need to be able to do, with or without accommodations, to complete the DPT program.
 Please review these standards and discuss with your academic advisor and/or the program director any concerns you may have regarding your ability to perform these functions.

-In compliance with the Americans with Disabilities Act, the Doctor of Physical Therapy admissions process does not require disclosure of a disability.
-However, all enrolled students must be capable of meeting the technical standards for the academic and clinical education components of the physical therapy program.
+In compliance with the Americans with Disabilities Act, the admissions process does not require disclosure of a disability.
+However, all enrolled students must be capable of meeting the technical standards for the academic and clinical education components of the DPT program.
 These technical standards are necessary for full participation in the curriculum, and it is expected that students will function independently, which generally means, without the aid of an intermediary, to achieve proficiency in all curricular areas.
-Applicants and students should review the technical standards for the physical therapy program carefully.
+Applicants and students should review the technical standards for the DPT program carefully.
 A student who has a disability may request reasonable accommodations.
 If, due to a disability, you feel you may require accommodations in order to complete the curriculum, it is essential that you work with the BU Office of Disability and Access Services to discuss possible accommodations.